json-blueprint/json-blueprint.github.io/_docs/01-quick-start-guide.md

 {% include toc %}

 ## Patterns
-JSON Blueprint is all about patterns for JSON values.
-Let's create a pattern for the following JSON document describing a person:
+With JSON Blueprint, you'll be constructing patterns to match JSON values.
+This is similar to regular expressions, where you construct patterns to match string values.
+Let's illustrate it with a simple example.
+The following is a simple JSON document that describes a Person:
 ```json
 {
     "firstName": "John",